zfhenz-personal/divvydose_java/README.md

 endpoint and the word 'overview' since the response object is a summation of information across an organization's repositories.

+3. How efficient is your code?
+Explained in detail in the `Performance` section below, but I believe that this application is nearly as performant as possible given the API's being consumed.
+One future improvement could be to parallelize the calls to github and bitbucket, but since this is not the bottleneck, I have chosen to leave then synchronous.

 ## What I'd like to improve on...
 1. Performance<br/>